SENTIENT SOLUTIONS LIMITED

 c.
 In the event that you are not current and up to date in your payment obligations when an outage occurs, remedies will accrue, but service credits will not be issued until your account is brought up to date in respect of your payment obligations;

 b.
-Subject to section 11(b), Sentient’s total liability to the Customer in respect of all breaches of duty under or in connection with this agreement shall not exceed the service fees paid by the Customer to Sentient in the preceding 12 months.
+Subject to clause 10(b), Sentient’s total liability to the Customer in respect of all breaches of duty under or in connection with this agreement shall not exceed the service fees paid by the Customer to Sentient in the 12 months preceding any claim.

 a.
 “Force Majeure Event” means any circumstance not within a party’s reasonable control including, without limitation:

-vii. any labour or trade dispute, strikes, industrial action or lockouts (other than in each case by the party seeking to rely on this section, or companies in the same group as that party);
+(vii) any labour or trade dispute, strikes, industrial action or lockouts (other than in each case by the party seeking to rely on this clause, or companies in the same group as that party);

-viii. non-performance by suppliers or subcontractors (other than by companies in the same group as the party seeking to rely on this section); and
+(viii) non-performance by suppliers or subcontractors (other than by companies in the same group as the party seeking to rely on this clause); and

 b.
-Provided Sentient and/or Customer has complied with section 12(d), if a party is prevented, hindered or delayed in or from performing any of its obligations under an agreement by a Force Majeure Event (the “Affected Party”), the Affected Party shall not be in breach of the Terms and Conditions or otherwise liable for any such failure or delay in the performance of such obligations.
+Provided it has complied with clause 11(d), if a party is prevented, hindered or delayed in or from performing any of its obligations under this agreement by a Force Majeure Event (the “Affected Party”), the Affected Party shall not be in breach of this agreement or otherwise liable for any such failure or delay in the performance of such obligations.
 The time for performance of such obligations shall be extended accordingly.

 c.
 The corresponding obligations of the other party will be suspended, and its time for performance of such obligations extended, to the same extent as those of the Affected Party.